 Big Smoke facilitators regularly provide workshops for schools (usually secondary schools), arts centres, community organisations, writers’ groups and literary festivals around the country.
 We can provide a general ‘introduction to creative writing’ workshop or tailor a workshop to the particular needs and interests of a group (e.g. ‘character and plot’, ‘revising a novel’, ‘developing dialogue’, ‘cover letters’, etc).
 Please contact us to discuss what would work best for you/your organisation.

-Currently accepting intern applications for spring 2017.
+Currently accepting intern applications for autumn/winter 2017.